etiennebr/rstdocs/Applications/Vector Data Manipulation/VectorDataSetField.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{VectorDataSetField_param_table}, page~\pageref{VectorDataSetField_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+VectorDataSetField+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *VectorDataSetField* .

-Parameters table for Vector data set field:
+.. [#] Table: Parameters table for Vector data set field.

 +-------------+--------------------------+----------------------------------+
 |Parameter Key|Parameter Type            |Parameter Description             |